MileHacker Logo

 Family-Friendly Itinerary

 Menton caters to families.
 Spend time at Plage des Sablettes, Menton's main beach.
 Explore the Val Rahmeh Botanical Park and the Palais de Carnolès gardens.
-The lesser Jean Cocteau Museum (Bastion) can appeal to children.
+The lesser Jean Cocteau Museum (Bastion) can be appealing to children.
 Consider day trips to Monaco for its captivating Oceanographic Museum and Aquarium.

 Kids' Favorites